lennartj/jguru-codestyle/src/site/markdown/index.md

 are currently few and far between.
 Also, most build-style plugins are currently geared towards the Java 8 release, while this Codestyle targets the Java 9 release.

-## JVM target - Java9 interoperability
+## "JVM" target: Java9 interoperability

 The Jigsaw module system of Java9 is similar to OSGi and JBoss Modules in that it attempts to define how to access (and limit access to) classes or resources.
 In this sense, the 3 module systems are similar - but the way to make